pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_message-actions.md

 # Message Actions API for JavaScript SDK

-Use Message Actions to add or remove metadata (for example, receipts or reactions) on published messages.
-Subscribe to channels to receive message action events.
-You can also fetch past actions from Message Persistence, either independently or when fetching original messages.
+Use message actions to add or remove metadata on published messages (for example, receipts and reactions).
+Subscribe to a channel to receive message action events.
+Fetch past message actions from Message Persistence on demand or when fetching original messages.

 ##### Supported and recommended asynchronous patterns
-PubNub supports Callbacks, Promises, and Async/Await.
+- PubNub supports Callbacks, Promises, and Async/Await.
 Recommended: Async/Await.
-Add try...catch to receive error status.
+- Add try...catch to receive error status.

 ##### Reactions
-Message Reactions are a specific use of Message Actions for emoji/social reactions.
+"Message Reactions" is a specific application of Message Actions for emoji/social reactions.

 ##### Message Actions vs. Message Reactions
 Message Actions is the low-level API for attaching metadata (receipts, delivery confirmations, custom data).
-Message Reactions is the same API used specifically for emoji reactions in Core and Chat SDKs.
+Message Reactions refers to using Message Actions for emoji reactions.
+In PubNub Core and Chat SDKs, it’s the same underlying API with different terminology.

 ## Add message action

 ##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal.
+Enable Message Persistence for your key in the Admin Portal as described in the support article.

 Add an action to a published message.
 The response includes the added action.

 ### Method(s)

 Use this JavaScript method:
 ```
 `1addMessageAction({
 2    channel: string,